Hungarian Air Force: Post–World War II to present

 A small air arm was organised along Soviet lines during 1947.
-Following the communist takeover, Russian military aid was stepped up and a major expansion program initiated.
+Following the communist takeover, Soviet military aid was stepped up and a major expansion program initiated.
 By 1956 the Hungarian Air Force consisted of the 25th Fighter Division (25.
 Vadászrepülő Hadosztály, HQ in Taszár), the 66th Fighter Division (66.
 Vadaszrepülő Hadosztály, HQ in Kecskemét), the 82nd Separate Bomber Division (82. Önálló Bombázó Hadosztály, HQ in Kunmadaras), the 28th Ground Attack Division (28.
 Csatarepülő Hadosztály, HQ in Székesfehérvár) and a training air division.
 When Soviet forces invaded to suppress the Hungarian Revolution of 1956, sections of the Hungarian Air Force attacked Soviet forces and resisted Russian attempts to occupy their bases.
 The resistance was short-lived and the entire Hungarian air force was demobilized soon after.
 A reconstituted air arm was reformed in the following year as part of the Hungarian People's Army, but initially only as an internal security force.
-The remaining Hungarian air force assets were organised in the Aircraft Training Center (Repülő Kiképző Központ (RKK)) on April 1, 1957, with one mixed aircraft types squadron each at the main fighter air bases at Pápa, Taszár and Kecskemét.
+The remaining Hungarian air force assets were organised in the Aircraft Training Center (Repülő Kiképző Központ (RKK)) on 1 April 1957, with one mixed aircraft types squadron each at the main fighter air bases at Pápa, Taszár and Kecskemét.
 Gradually, starting in 1959 as Hungary became stable, the air force was expanded again, but it remained an integral part of the army and was essentially a defensive force.

 During the Cold War period communist Hungary had numerous SA-2, SA-3 and also SA-5 (one unit) batteries and a large number of radar installations, mostly tasked with defending the Danube line against NATO air strikes.
 Army air defense was equipped with the SA-4, SA-6 Kub and SA-9, SA-13 systems besides conventional AAA units.

-The Hungarian People's Army Air Force operated the Il-28, MiG-15, MiG-17, MiG-19, MiG-21, MiG-23 and Su-22 jet combat aircraft during its existence.
+The Hungarian People's Army Air Force operated the Yak-9, Tu-2, Il-10, Il-28, MiG-15, MiG-17, MiG-19, MiG-21, MiG-23 and Su-22 combat aircraft during its existence.
 In the 1980s it had three fighter regiments (wings) at the three main bases with three squadrons each, with a total of approximately 100 active supersonic fighter aircraft.
-From 1989 the force was downsized several times until the early 2000s when only one active fighter squadron was remaining with often only 2-4 flyable alert ready aircraft at a given time.
+From 1989 the force was downsized several times until the early 2000s when only one active fighter squadron was remaining with often only 2–4 flyable alert ready aircraft at a given time.